-⭐ Prejudice, xenophobia and racism is something that exists anywhere in the world.
-No matter nationality, religion, color, culture, traditions and lifestyle, people will always experience frustrating situations.
+⭐ Prejudice, xenophobia and racism is something that exists in any place or country in the world.
+No matter nationality, religion, color, culture, traditions and lifestyle, people will always go through frustrating situations.
 How do they happen in Japan?

-Talking about it is delicate, since the Japanese are known for their education, hospitality, as well as being traditional.
-In this article, I will try to address several points with respect to prejudice or racism in Japan.
+Talking about this is delicate, as the Japanese are known for their politeness, hospitality, as well as being traditional.
+In this article I will try to address several points regarding prejudice or racism in Japan.

 What is xenophobia, racism and prejudice?

-Before we start talking about the subject, we need to explain the meaning and see the differences in xenophobia, racism and prejudice.
+Before we start talking about it, we need to explain the meaning and see the differences of xenophobia, racism and prejudice.
 Below is a brief description of the subject:

-- Preconception it is a hostile feeling, assumed as a result of the hasty generalization of a personal experience or imposed by the environment; intolerance.
+- Prejudice is a hostile feeling, assumed as a result of hasty generalization of a personal experience or imposed by the environment; intolerance.
 It is a critical opinion, a discriminatory attitude towards people, cultures, places or traditions;

-- Xenophobia it is mistrust, fear or dislike for what is unusual or comes from outside the country;
+- Xenophobia is distrust, fear or dislike for what is unusual or comes from outside the country;

-Unfortunately, people end up confusing Japanese cultural behavior with prejudice.
-They also end up generalizing isolated cases and saying that Japanese people are prejudiced.
+Unfortunately, people end up confusing the cultural behavior of the Japanese with prejudice.
+And they also end up generalizing isolated cases and saying that the Japanese are prejudiced.

-Japanese ended up gaining this fame, being that they are victims of prejudice and jokes here in Brazil.
-Prejudice exists anywhere, saying that a people is prejudiced in reality is like saying: I am prejudiced.
+Japanese ended up gaining this fame, as they are victims of prejudice and jokes here in Brazil.
+Prejudice exists everywhere, saying that a people is prejudiced is actually like saying: I am prejudiced.

 Are the Japanese prejudiced?

-There are prejudiced Japanese just as there are prejudiced Brazilians.
-Even if you end up with a prejudiced or racist person, you will end up becoming an attraction, exactly because you are different.
+There are prejudiced Japanese in the same way that there are prejudiced Brazilians.
+Even if you end up coming across a prejudiced or racist person, you will end up becoming an attraction, precisely because you are different.

-Anyone who really knows Japan knows that he is famous for his hospitality, education and respect for others.
+Anyone who really knows Japan knows that it is famous for its hospitality, politeness and respect for others.
 Being a foreigner in Japan can end up being a more than positive experience.

-The big problem is that the Japanese are shy, many will end up facing you just have the initiative to talk to them, especially if you know Japanese, you will end up discovering how good Japanese people are.
+The big problem is that the Japanese are shy, many will end up staring at you, just take the initiative to talk to them, especially if you know Japanese, you will end up discovering how good friends the Japanese are.

-Despite Japan being a country crazy about new and different things.
-Unfortunately many Japanese are traditional and like the pattern. for some, when something is different they end up avoiding and even excluding.
+Although Japan is crazy about new and different things.
+Unfortunately many Japanese are traditional and like the pattern. for some, when something is different they end up avoiding and even excluding it.

-This does not mean that they do not like foreigners, this form of prejudice happens among themselves, some Japanese people who are too traditional and closed-minded end up treating different people who did not have a higher education, unemployed, otaku, people with tattoos, etc.
+This doesn't mean they don't like foreigners, this form of prejudice happens among themselves, some very traditional and closed-minded Japanese end up treating people who didn't have a higher education, unemployed, otakus, people with tattoos, etc.

 On the other hand, most Japanese people don't care at all, that's why Japan is a country full of crazy and weird things, because most of them don't care about their way of life.
 Most Japanese people don't usually get involved in the lives of others and don't let others get involved.

-Most of these cases can end up being envy.
-Even big-chested girls end up suffering prejudice from other girls who are board… In this way we come to the conclusion that there is no standard to be accepted by certain types of people in society.
+Most of these cases can turn out to be envy.
+Even girls with big breasts end up suffering prejudice from other girls who are flat...
+In this way, we come to the conclusion that there is no standard to be accepted by certain types of people in society.

 The best thing to do is ignore this type of person.
-If the Japanese themselves end up suffering this kind of prejudice, it is normal to expect it to happen to us.
+If the Japanese themselves end up suffering this kind of prejudice, it is normal to hope that it can happen to us.
 It is worth remembering that sometimes some insults may even be unintentional.

-In the same way that we make funny games with other Brazilians and they don't take it seriously, some Japanese can take it seriously and be hurt.
-The opposite also happens, sometimes you can hear something or be treated in a way that you feel hurt.
+In the same way that we make silly jokes with other Brazilians and they don't take it seriously, some Japanese can take it seriously and get hurt.
+The opposite also happens, sometimes you may hear something or be treated in a way that makes you feel hurt.

-Another thing that makes people think Japanese people are racist is the simple fact that Japan is very strict when foreigners come in to live.
+Another thing that makes people think that Japanese people are racist is the simple fact that Japan is very strict about the entry of foreigners to live.
 Japan even rejected refugee entries.
-Japan feels insecure with foreigners, thanks to the countless incidents that happen.
+Japan feels insecure with foreigners, thanks to the numerous incidents that happen.

-Some people on the trains end up not sitting near a foreigner, some are for fear of not being able to communicate.
+Some people on trains end up not sitting near foreigners, some are for fear of not being able to communicate.
 Others often talk to each other and you may end up hearing the word gaijin (short for foreigner).

-Personally I find it normal, when I see a foreigner here I speak, he is a foreigner, without fear or shame of anything.
-In Japan it is rare that you can find people who hate Westerners, for different reasons besides cultural, what happened in the war, nuclear bomb, etc.
+Personally, I think it's normal, when I see a foreigner here I say, he's a foreigner, without fear or shame of anything.
+In Japan it is rare but you can find people who hate westerners, for many reasons besides cultural, what happened in the war, nuclear bomb, etc.

-On the other hand you find several trends that have emerged from the West.
+On the other hand, you can find several trends that emerged from the west.
 Japan is still in a long process of westernization.
-It is noteworthy to highlight that foreigners without descendants suffer less prejudice than decent ones.
+It is noteworthy that foreigners without descent suffer less prejudice than descendants.

 Exclusivity in some things can exist in any country, the best thing to do is to turn it around.
-Some Brazilians have done this and have had success in Japan.
-Many Brazilians have abandoned factory services and set up their own business.
+Some Brazilians did this and were successful in Japan.
+Many Brazilians abandoned factory services and set up their own businesses.

-Many others learn the culture and language and get a job and lifestyle that even the Japanese couldn't afford.
-Ricardo Cruz is another example, he became a singer in a Japanese band showing that there are no limits to success in Japan.
+Several others learn the culture and language and get a job and lifestyle that even the Japanese couldn't afford.
+Ricardo Cruz is another example, he became the singer of a Japanese band showing that there are no limits to success in Japan.

-So, run after your dreams and succeed!
-Don't worry about stupid things like prejudice from some envious people.
-Usually the people I hear complain about the Japanese are not a flower that you smell.
+So run after your dreams and succeed!
+Don't worry about stupid things like prejudice from some envious.
+Usually the people I hear complaining about the Japanese aren't flowers you can smell.

 Brazilians end up complaining about prejudice, but in an exaggerated way.
-Some Brazilians complain that they suffer more prejudice from the Brazilians who live in Japan than from the Japanese.
+Some Brazilians complain that they suffer more prejudice from Brazilians who live in Japan than from Japanese people.

-Unfortunately this is understandable, since when committing a crime or crime, the Brazilian ends up appearing on TV tarnishing the name of all Brazilians.
+Unfortunately this is understandable, since when committing a crime or crime, Brazilians end up appearing on TV tarnishing the name of all Brazilians.

 This ended up generating a bad reputation for Brazilians.
 Even in some stores, Japanese are alert when they come across foreigners, mainly Brazilians due to the thefts that some commit.